luizbgomide/sovereign/feats.md

 ## Impervious Defense ⚔️

 Whether through uncanny reflexes, remarkable luck, supernatural heritage, or magical talent, you have natural defenses equivalent to high-quality armor.
-The benefits of this Focus don’t stack with armor, though Dexterity or shield modifiers apply.
+The benefits of this Feat don’t stack with armor, though Dexterity or shield modifiers apply.

 ### Level 1